 SI.
-Criteria Requirements as Per GoB Laws and World Bank Requirements No. Regulations 5 Public consultation No special mention is made for public consultation in BECA.
-Sectoral guidelines mentioned above have prescribed consultation.
+Requirements as No. Criteria Per GoB Laws and Regulations World Bank Requirements 5 Public consultation The Bangladesh Environment Conservation (Amendment) Act, 2010 introdued public consultation in the EIA process.
+It introduces the provision for surveying public opinion, getting information from public on all relevant issues.
+The consultation process has to be documented in detail.
 Extent and degree of engagement required by the consultation process to be commensurate with the project's risks and impacts to the affected communities.
 Consultation process: (i) to begin early in the process of identification of environmental and social risks and impacts and continue on an ongoing basis as risks and impacts arise; (ii) be based on the prior disclosure and dissemination of relevant, transparent, objective, meaningful and easily accessible information in a language(s) and format understandable to Affected Communities; (iii) focus inclusive engagement on those directly affected as opposed to those not directly affected.
 For projects with potentially significant adverse impacts on affected communities, it is required to conduct a process of informed consultation and participation by actively engaging with stakeholders throughout the lifecycle of the project For projects with adverse impacts on Indigenous People the project sponsor is required to engage them in the ICP process and in certain circumstances required to obtain their Free, Prior, and Informed Consent (FPIC) - requirements related to Indigenous Peoples and the definition of the special circumstances requiring FPIC included in PS7.
 6 Disclosure of information BECA makes no reference to disclosure.
 The Sectoral guidelines prescribe some provisions for disclosure Affected communities to be provided with access to relevant information on: (i) the purpose, nature, and scale of the project; (ii) the duration of proposed project activities; (iii) any risks to and potential impacts on such communities and relevant mitigation measures; (iv) the envisaged stakeholder engagement process; and (v) the grievance